enricopiseddu/lendingPool/README.md

 ```

-## 6. Main differences between this work and the original implementation
+## 6. Differences between this work and the original implementation
-In order to focus on the “deposit” and “borrow” actions, this work contains some changes that do not prejudice the meaning of Aave protocol.
-In this section we will see these differences.
+Although ProtoAave implements the main features of Aave, it contains some changes that do not prejudice the meaning of Aave protocol.

+In the first part of this section we will see the main differences between ProtoAave and Aave, while in the second part the detailed differences between all functions.

+### 6.1 Main differences
 **_Asset type_**
 Aave handles both ERC20 tokens and Ethers, in fact users can deposit both of them.
 In this work, the main smart contract handles only ERC20 tokens: Ethers are used only to compare different ERC20 tokens and assign them a value.
 To do this, a particular address called “oracle” can set tokens’ prices.